Set Realistic Sales Goals

-If you are a technology startup, then you have to set up your sales goals without any precedent.
+If you are a startup, then you have to set up your sales goals without any precedent.
 In place of setting goals based on sales, you could set up goals for other activities that are related to sales.
 An example is to have a free subscription goal at the beginning instead of a paid subscription.
 Eventually, the goal is to have paid customers, but you can’t get there without having people willing to try your solution.

 What is Top-Down Sales Goal Setting?

 Top-down sales goal setting is the method of selecting sales growth targets based on how much you would like to increase sales revenue, and then, calculating the number of sales you would need to meet the set sales growth goal.